forreya/file-sharing-site/README.md

 FilesToGo is a web application built with TypeScript, Next.js, TailwindCSS and the MERN (MongoDB, Express, React, Node.js) stack.
 It allows users to upload files and generate download links to share with others.

 ## Features
-- **Drag and drop file upload**: Users can simply drag and drop their files to upload them to the site.
+- **Drag and drop file upload**: Users can drag and drop their files to upload them to the site.
 - **File metadata display**: File name & size is displayed on the site.
 - **Generate unique download link for each uploaded file**: After uploading files, users can generate a unique download link for each file to share with others.
 - **Download files with a link**: Users can download the files they uploaded or files shared with them by clicking on the download link.